dkorver/food/index.md

 ![Tomatoes](/dkorver/food/IMG_0602.png)

+If you are growing something new, you are always wondering, "What can I cook with this?"
+To solve this problem, the first function will find recipes

 You can use the [editor on GitHub](https://github.com/dkorver/food/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.